NIC-SBI/CC_protein_origami/Readme.md

 * **annotaded_sequence**, where the sequence is broke down into individual CC segments and linkers, for every CC segment a name should be provided
 * **pairs_info**, in this section segment pairing is specified.
 For every pair the orientation (A for antiparallel and P for parallel) of the CC dimer should be provided, along with the name of CC dimer structure template file and name of the chains in the model structure.

-An example of the input file can be found under (examples/APHsh/make_config.py)[examples/APHsh/make_config.py].
+An example of the input file can be found under [examples/APHsh/make_config.py](examples/APHsh/make_config.py).
 Two APH segments are connected by a linker forming a covalently linked CC dimer.
 The models can be built and viewed by by typing in the terminal

 	cd cocopod/examples/APHsh
-	doit
+	doit N_fold=1 N_homology=3
 	chimera */03-*.pdb

+Where `N_fold` is the number of independent folding simulations and `N_homology` the number of independent homology refinements of each folding simulation.
+The final number of models built thus equals `N_fold`*`N_homology`.

 #### TET
 The [TET example](examples/TET/TET.ipynb) contains a complete tutorial on designing protein origami polyhedral.
 The tutorial is presented in the from of a python notebook.
 The demonstrated steps include loading a geometry (ply) file, enumerating all the typologies and circular permutations, choosing the best topology and constructing and evaluating 3D models.
 The notebook can be opened by: